 3) It has to be in the same premises.
 (We’ve made one exception with The Unicorn seeing as it only moved around the corner and remained within the same family.)

 Beaufield Mews in Stillorgan seems to be acknowledged as Dublin’s oldest restaurant (established 1950) that is still in the same premises.
+Note: it closed in 2019.
 But what about the city centre?

 Some contenders: